Degree Information

 Degree Time Limit

 A program leading to a master’s or specialist degree must be completed within six years from the date of a student’s initial enrollment in the program for which they were admitted.
 An exception to the standard six-year time limit is the nursing program.
 No credit will be applied toward the master’s degree for work completed more than six years before the date on which a student’s degree is to be conferred unless an exception has been approved by the graduate advisor and dean of The Graduate College.
 This time limit applies to credit earned at Texas State as well as credit transferred to Texas State from other accredited institutions.
-Requests for time extensions must be submitted to a student’s graduate advisor, who in turn submits a petition to the dean of The Graduate College for final approval.
+Requests for time extensions must be submitted to a student’s graduate advisor, who in turn submits a petition through the degree audit system to the dean of The Graduate College for final approval.

 A program leading to a doctoral, Ph.D. or Ed.D. degree must be completed within ten years from the date of a student’s initial enrollment in the program for which they were admitted.
 No credit will be applied toward the doctoral degree for course work completed more than ten years before the date on which a student’s degree is to be conferred unless an exception has been approved by the program director and dean of The Graduate College.
 This time limit applies to credit earned at Texas State as well as credit transferred to Texas State from other accredited institutions.
 Requests for time extensions must be submitted to a student’s doctoral program director, who in turn submits a petition to the dean of The Graduate College for final approval.
 Doctoral students should refer to the appropriate departmental section of this catalog for specific time limit requirements regarding advancement to candidacy and dissertation completion.